Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos

-Neutrinos also interact with the electron background in the SN envelope, which induces neutrino oscillations in a matter (see e.g., refs.~\cite{Kuo:1989qe,Blennow:2013rca} for a review).
+Neutrinos also interact with the electron background in the SN envelope, which induces neutrino oscillations in matter (see e.g., refs.~\cite{Kuo:1989qe,Blennow:2013rca} for a review).
 For a constant electron background, neutrino states in the matter basis, which diagonalize the Hamiltonian including neutrino masses and the electron potential, do not oscillate.
 For varying electron density, the matter eigenstates change while neutrinos propagate in matter.
 Then the eigenstates in the matter basis with a fixed density oscillate.
 Even for varying density, if the change is slow (i.e., adiabatic), the component of the prompt Hamiltonian eigenstates will retain that of the respective initial states during their propagation~\cite{Kuo:1989qe}.
 This approximation is called the adiabatic approximation, which is valid for \cite{Mikheyev:1985zog}

 where $\Delta m^2$ and $\theta \in [0, \pi/2]$ are the neutrino mass squared differences and the mixing angle for flavor neutrinos in vacuum, respectively, and $n_e$ is the electron number density.
 Related with the electron potential, there are two parameter combinations, $(\Delta m^2, \theta)=(\Delta m_{31}^2, \theta_{13})$ and $(\Delta m_{21}^2, \theta_{12})$ with $\Delta m_{ij}^2=m_i^2-m_j^2$.
 In the region of SN with densities of $\gtrsim 1\ {\rm g/cm^{3}}$, the electron fraction in the SN envelope is $Y_e \equiv n_e/n_b = n_em_u/\rho \simeq 0.5$ \cite{Dighe:1999bi,Mirizzi:2015eza}.
 We assume the density profile in the SN envelope approximately as \cite{Woosley:1995ip,Nakazato:2012qf}